sombriks/gm-sample-worklog/gm-sample-worklog-service/README.md

 ## How to test this application

-Follow all needed steps to exceute the application but type **"gradle test"** in the end.
+Follow all needed steps to execute the application but type **"gradle test"** in the end.

 ## How to evolve this application

 H2 database is quite neat to fast prototyping however it does not scales well on file mode.
 We might use it on server mode, or even replace it with Postgresql or Oracle.

-Profile configurations were not set.
-A production-dedicated profile can se set.
-Something called application-prod.properties can be set and we choose the profile using a command-line argument.
+[Profile configurations](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-properties-and-configuration.html#howto-set-active-spring-profiles) were not set.
+A production-dedicated profile could optimize, for example, logging, but there's room for improvements.